gurumeharadivi/Test-Agent-ADK/README.md

 image
 once activate your terminal will look like .venv will appear the prefix of the terminal image
-Now, install google adk using "pip install google-adk" in your .venv
+Now, install google adk using "pip install google-adk=1.27.3" in your .venv

 inorder to use jira mcpserver, install uv using "pip install uv" in your .venv